 Graduate Skills: Students Views

 A team from the University of Glasgow and Glasgow School of Art led the Graduate Skills: Students Views project.
-The team brought a wealth of knowledge and expertise on the development of graduate skills and attributes in higher education and included:
+The team brought a wealth of knowledge and expertise on the development of graduate skills and attributes in higher education.

 Their exciting approach to research and engaging students in the project helped us to analyse the views of current students on the skills they are developing through their studies.
 We present this material in a way that helps individuals, institutions and the sector as a whole develop new policies and practices in this vital area.